Roestdev/hebrew_accents/README.md

   - Disjunctive accents
   - Conjunctive accents

-- All disjunctive accents are ordered according their relative importance.m
+- Disjunctive accents are ordered according their relative importance.

-- All disjunctive accents are systematically organized into distinct groups.
+- Disjunctive accents may be organized hiarchial groups.

   - In the "Twenty-One Books," there are four groups of disjunctive accents, while the "Three Books" contain three groups.

 - The same (UTF-8) accent can be disjunctive in the "Twenty-One Books" and conjunctive in the "Three Books".